Understanding the audit process is an effective way of alleviating some of those fears associated with being selected. Don’t be scared—be prepared.

 9. A higher income bracket

-Earning more money is not always a good thing when it comes to your tax return.
+Earning more money is not always a good thing when it comes to your taxes.
 The more you earn, the more likely you are to be audited.

-There is one exception to the IRS’s tendency to audit more higher income taxpayers.
-These are lower income taxpayers claiming the Earned Income Tax Credit.
-This is a refundable credit for low and modest income taxpayers.
-If you claim this credit, your return will be subject to more IRS scrutiny.
+There is one exception to the IRS’s tendency to target the taxpayers with higher earnings.
+These are taxpayers with lower earnings claiming the EITC.
+This is a refundable credit for taxpayers with low and modest earnings.
+If you claim this credit, your return will be subject to more scrutiny.

-The IRS is also more likely to audit returns with mistakes such as mathematical errors, estimates versus actual numbers, or incorrect social security numbers.
+The IRS is also more likely to do a double take if there are returns with mistakes such as mathematical errors, estimates versus actual numbers, or incorrect social security numbers.

 How long do tax audits take?